-Electric chainsaws come in both corded and battery-powered models to help DIYers carve firewood, lop small branches, and cut down dying trees.
-While gas chainsaws are used by most professionals, electric models are preferred by serious DIYers because of their reduced noise level, low maintenance, and ease of use.
+Electric chainsaws come in corded or battery-powered models to help DIYers carve firewood, lop small branches, cut down dying trees, and even perform lighter construction tasks.
+While most professionals still use gas chainsaws, electric models are quickly gaining in popularity and tend to be preferred by serious DIYers due to their reduced noise level, low maintenance, relative eco-friendliness, and ease of use.

 - Best for Small Projects: DEWALT 20-Volt MAX XR 12-Inch Chainsaw Kit